zijianKING/Fire_Safety/README.md

 # :fire_engine:fireSafety
+Fire Safety Project of FASE MIE DORL-Undergrad in University of Toronto:
-Source code for the interface that displays hazard icons and strategies for the Fire Safety Project of FASE MIE DORL-Undergrad in University of Toronto :smiley:
+Source code for the interface that displays hazard icons and strategies :smiley:

 # :octocat:Branches
 1. QtCreator_0725: actively developped version